nycdavid/engineering-records/content/posts/the-knapsack-problem.md

 # The Problem
-In today's problem we're going to take a look at the knapsack problem, in which you're given a an imaginary knapsack (bag) that can hold up to a specific amount of weight.
+In today's problem we're going to take a look at the knapsack problem, in which you're given an imaginary knapsack (bag) that can hold up to a specific amount of weight.

 You're then given several items of various weights and values and the task of